Pola

 The Moment That Changes Everything

-In projects, we often experience the same moment: A website looks good, loads quickly, has clear messages—and yet someone can't get in.
+We often experience the same moment in projects: A website looks good, loads quickly, has clear messages – and yet someone can't access it.

-This can start very trivially.
-You want to fill out a form, but the focus jumps invisibly elsewhere.
+This can start very simply.
+You want to fill out a form, but the focus jumps somewhere invisible.
 You want to open a menu, but it only reacts to hover.
-Or you want to understand a video, but without subtitles, it remains silent.
+Or you want to understand a video, but without captions, it remains silent.

 For many, this is a minor annoyance.
 For others, it is exclusion.

-And that is precisely where accessibility becomes a question of digital inclusion: access to information, to offers, to education, to help.
-Not as a friendly extra feature, but as a basic requirement.
+And that's where accessibility becomes a question of digital inclusion: access to information, to services, to education, to help.
+Not as a friendly addition, but as a fundamental requirement.

-If you read this and think "Then we're not alone," that's true.
-But that's exactly the point: When almost everyone fails, accessible quality becomes a real distinguishing feature.
+If you're reading this and thinking "Then we're not alone," that's true.
+But that's exactly the point: When almost everyone fails, barrier-free quality becomes a real differentiator.

-Our most important perspective shift: Accessibility is not just a tech topic.
-It is a quality promise.
-And it is closely related to what we at Pola stand for: "Access for all"—as a social part of sustainable digital work.
+Our most important shift in perspective here: Accessibility is not just a technical issue.
+It's a promise of quality.
+And it's closely related to what we stand for at Pola: "Access for All" – as a social part of sustainable digital work.

-In our projects, a small heuristic that quickly brings clarity helps us: "Can you do it without eyes, without a mouse, without sound?"
-If the answer is "no" in several places, it's not a flaw in you—but a signal that real users are running into walls.
+In our projects, a small heuristic helps us quickly create clarity: "Can you use it without eyes, without a mouse, without sound?"
+If the answer is "no" in several places, that's not a flaw in you – but a signal that real users are hitting walls.

-And then the question is no longer whether you should care about it.
-But how.
+And then the question is no longer whether you should take care of it.
+It's how.

-Unsplash image for Why Now is the Right Time for AccessibilityUnsplash image for Why Now is the Right Time for Accessibility
+Unsplash image for Why Now Is the Right Moment for AccessibilityUnsplash image for Why Now Is the Right Moment for Accessibility

-When we talk to teams about accessibility, there's often a sentence that's meant sincerely: "We have hardly any users with disabilities."
+When we talk about accessibility with teams, a sentence often comes up that is meant honestly: "We hardly have any users with disabilities."

-And it's not just about "disability" as a fixed category.
-It's about situations: glaring sun on the phone, an arm in a sling, a baby in your arms, stress, fatigue.
+And it's not just about "disability" as a set category.
+It's about situations: blinding sun on your phone, an arm in a sling, a baby in your arms, stress, fatigue.
 Barriers also arise when language is too complex or interfaces are overloaded.

 Our first "Unique Angle" is therefore deliberately human: Digital inclusion is not just compliance.
 It's participation.

-In workshops, we often ask: "What task does someone need to accomplish here when they have no resources?"
-A person who wants to file an application.
-Someone urgently needing a replacement part in the shop.
+In workshops, we often ask: "What task does someone need to complete here when they have no resources?"
+A person who wants to apply.
+Someone urgently needing a spare part from the shop.
 Someone looking for a therapy place.
-In such moments, your website is not marketing—it's infrastructure.
+In those moments, your website isn't marketing – it's infrastructure.

-If it's then not usable, it doesn't act neutrally.
-It acts excludingly.
+If it's not usable then, it doesn't feel neutral.
+It feels exclusionary.

-And that's why accessibility is brand work for us: Not in the sense of "we adorn ourselves with it," but in the sense of trustworthy, fair digital relationships.
-Those who make it easy for you show respect.
-Those who make it impossible send—often unintentionally—the opposite message.
+And that's why accessibility is also brand work for us: Not in the sense of "we boast about it," but in terms of trustworthy, fair digital relationships.
+Making it easy for you shows respect.
+Making it impossible for you sends – often unintentionally – the opposite.

-With 2025, the topic has gained new sharpness in Europe.
-The European Accessibility Act becomes effective in Germany through the Barrierefreiheitsstärkungsgesetz (BFSG)—relevant primarily for many digital products and services in the private sector.
+With 2025, the topic has gained new urgency in Europe.
+The European Accessibility Act becomes effective in Germany via the Barrier-Free Strengthening Act (BFSG) – relevant especially for many digital products and services in the private sector.

-We intentionally write "many" because details depend on the offering, size, industry, and specific product.
-What's changing: Accessibility is no longer just "nice," but expected minimum quality for numerous cases.
+We intentionally write "many" because details depend on offering, size, industry, and specific product.
+What changes, however: Accessibility is no longer just "nice" but expected minimum quality in numerous cases.

-In practice, we see two risks when teams push the topic aside for too long.
+In practice, we see two risks if teams postpone the topic for too long.

-First: You get into time pressure.
-And time pressure is the worst state to properly implement accessibility.
-Then people reach for supposed shortcuts—and end up with overlays or cosmetic fixes.
+First: You run out of time.
+And time pressure is the worst condition for implementing accessibility well.
+People then opt for seemingly easy shortcuts – and end up with overlays or cosmetic fixes.

-In consulting, we like to use a second heuristic that has proven itself: "Law is the starting gun, not the goal."
+In consulting, we like to use a second heuristic that has proven itself: "Law is the starting shot, not the goal."

-That sounds counterintuitive, because many articles on the web start exactly the opposite: "You must."
-We see it like this: If you only optimize for duty, you usually get barely AA-compliant screens—but no really good, robust experience.
+That sounds counterintuitive because many articles online start the opposite way: "You have to."
+We see it like this: If you only optimize for obligation, you usually get AA-compliant screens at best – but no truly good, robust experience.

 Our second "Unique Angle" is, therefore: Accessibility as a component of sustainable digital quality.
 As with performance or security, you don't achieve it with a one-time project completion but with a process.

-If you're planning to relaunch your website right now, now is the perfect time.
-And if you have an existing page, it's not too late: A structured audit quickly shows you the biggest barriers—and prioritizes based on impact.
+If you are planning to relaunch your website, now is the right time.
+And if you have an existing site, it's still not too late: With a structured audit, you'll quickly find the biggest barriers – and prioritize by impact.

-The important thing is: don't wait until 2025 catches up with you.
+The only important thing is: don't wait until 2025 catches up with you.

 Start Accessibility Check

-Do you want clarity on where your biggest barriers are?
+Do you want clarity on where your biggest barriers lie?

 Request Check

-Unsplash image for Why Now is the Right Time for AccessibilityUnsplash image for Why Now is the Right Time for Accessibility
+Unsplash image for Why Now is the Right Moment for AccessibilityUnsplash image for Why Now is the Right Moment for Accessibility

-Initially, the WCAG seems like a rulebook from another world.
-Many teams know the feeling: You read "perceivable, operable, understandable, robust"—and wonder what that means for your homepage.
+At first, the WCAG might seem like a rulebook from another world.
+Many teams know the feeling: You read "perceivable, operable, understandable, robust" – and wonder what that concretely means for your homepage.

-That's why we don't use the WCAG as a checklist but as a common language within the team.
-Once design, development, and content share the same principles, accessibility becomes suddenly planable.
+That's why we don't use the WCAG as a checklist, but as a common language within the team.
+Once design, development, and content share the same principles, accessibility suddenly becomes plannable.

 The four principles can be translated as follows:

-Perceivable: Content must reach people—even without perfect sight or without sound.
+Perceivable: Content must reach users – even without perfect sight or sound.
 An image without alternative text is simply invisible to screen readers.
 Light gray text on a white background disappears for many people.

 Operable: Everything must work with a keyboard.
-No mouse, no touch—just Tab, Enter, Arrow keys.
-It sounds strict, but it's the quickest reality check we know.
+No mouse, no touch – just Tab, Enter, arrow keys.
+It sounds strict, but it's the fastest reality check we know.

 Understandable: Language, structure, and interaction must be predictable.
-This is where a lot of silent failure happens: overly complex forms, unclear error messages, "Click here" links.
+There's a lot of silent failure here: too complex forms, unclear error messages, "Click Here" links.

-Robust: Clean code, semantic structure, no makeshift solutions.
-So that assistive technologies can reliably interpret the page—today and in two years.
+Robust: Clean code, semantic structure, no quick fixes.
+This ensures assistive technologies can reliably interpret the site – today and in two years.

-If you have a team that doesn't live in the WCAG universe daily, a simple work rule helps, which we repeatedly use: "First principle, then pixel."
+If you have a team that doesn't live in the WCAG universe daily, a simple rule that we always apply: "First principle, then pixel."

-This is our third "Unique Angle"—and at the same time a method: We first define what an element means (navigation, button, note, error message) and then design the optics.
-This results in semantic clarity in the code and visual clarity in the interface.
+This is our third "Unique Angle" – and also a method: We first define what an element means (navigation, button, hint, error message), and then design the optics.
+This creates semantic clarity in the code and visual clarity in the interface.

-Our practical tip: Don't start with all criteria at once.
-Start with the usage paths that mean money, trust, or participation—contact, purchase, appointment, application.
-If they function barrier-free, the most important step has been taken.
+Our practical tip: Don't start with all criteria simultaneously.
+Start with the usage paths that mean money, trust, or participation – contact, purchase, appointment, application.
+If they work barrier-free, the most important step is already taken.

 Why Inclusion Pays Off Economically

-There's a sentence we hear more often in project work than we'd like: "Accessibility is important—but we also have to watch the budget."
+There's a statement we hear more often than we'd like in project everyday life: "Accessibility is important – but we also have to keep an eye on the budget."

 That's understandable.
-Yet it's often flawed thinking because it treats accessibility as a cost center.
+And yet, it's often a misconception because it treats accessibility as a cost center.

-If you translate this, it's ultimately simple: Accessibility reduces misunderstandings, dead ends, and abandonments.
+If you translate that, it's simple in the end: Accessibility reduces misunderstandings, dead ends, and drop-offs.

-We like to think in terms of "friction costs" in such cases.
-Every point where people fail creates follow-up costs: support queries, follow-up questions, manual processes, bad reviews, lost leads.
+In such cases, we like to think in "friction costs."
+Every place where people fail generates follow-up costs: support requests, questions, manual processes, bad reviews, lost leads.

-And here's our perspective as a sustainable digital agency: Good accessibility is often also resource-efficient.
-Clear structures, fewer unnecessary effects, sensibly used media—this not only makes pages more accessible but often faster and lighter.
-This is a quiet, yet real synergy between social and technical quality.
+And here comes our view as a sustainable digital agency: Good accessibility is often resource-saving too.
+Clear structures, fewer unnecessary effects, sensibly used media – this not only makes pages more accessible but often also faster and lighter.
+This is a subtle, yet real synergy between social and technical quality.

-So when you think about ROI, don't just ask “What does it cost?”
-Also ask: What does it cost you every month if people drop out—and you don't even notice?
+So if you're thinking about ROI, don't just ask, "What does it cost?"
+Also ask: What does it cost you every month when people drop off – and you don't even notice?

-When accessibility stalls in teams, it's rarely due to lack of will.
-Usually, it's myths that feel plausible—and still steer you the wrong way.
+When accessibility stalls in teams, it's rarely due to a lack of willingness.
+It's usually myths that feel plausible – and yet lead you in the wrong direction.

 The second myth: "Accessibility makes design ugly."
 We see the opposite.
-If you're forced to solve structure, contrast, and hierarchy cleanly, an interface often becomes calmer, clearer, more mature.
-Not because it's boring, but because it guesses less.
+When you're forced to solve structure, contrast, and hierarchy cleanly, an interface often becomes calmer, clearer, more mature.
+Not because it becomes boring, but because it involves less guessing.

-The third myth is the most dangerous: "We'll just install an accessibility overlay."
-Overlays can temporarily help individual users, such as adjusting font sizes.
-But they don't solve the root causes.
-And they can create new problems because they work on top of the content.
+The third myth is the most dangerous: "We just install an accessibility overlay."
+Overlays can help individual users in the short term, like adjusting font sizes.
+But they don't fix causes.
+And they can create new problems because they work "over" the content.

-The fourth myth: "It's the developers' job."
-The truth is, accessibility often fails in content (unclear language, missing image descriptions) or design (focus not provided, contrast not checked).
-Accessibility is teamwork—and that’s precisely why it needs a process.
+The fourth myth: "This is the developers' task."
+In truth, accessibility often fails already in content (unclear language, missing image descriptions) or design (focus not intended, contrast not checked).
+Accessibility is teamwork – and that's why it needs a process.

-We use a simple internal rule that quickly de-emotionalizes discussions: "Whoever builds the barrier also helps dismantle it."
-If a button is created without a label, it's not just due to code.
-If a text is incomprehensible, it's not just due to layout.
-It sounds strict but leads to something good: Responsibility is distributed—and the topic becomes lighter.
+For this, we use a simple internal rule that quickly de-emotionalizes discussions: "Whoever builds the barrier also helps dismantle it."
+If a button without a label appears, it's not just due to the code.
+If a text is incomprehensible, it's not just the layout's fault.
+It sounds strict, but it leads to something good: Responsibility is shared – and the topic becomes easier.

 Audit Instead of Guessing

-Do you want priorities instead of tackling everything at once?
+Do you want priorities instead of doing everything at once?

 Request Audit